autocoast/remote-sensing-labelling-tool/README.md

 ## Contact

-If you have questions or need support, feel free to create an issue in the repository or contact us through [mapit.earth](https://mapit.earth).
+If you have questions or need support, feel free to create an issue in the repository or contact us through [hello@mapit.earth](mailto:hello@mapit.earth).